natalieagus/50002/docs/Software/n_virtualmemory.md

 A small hardware called the **MMU** is created as part of the CPU board to support this technique.

 Since each process is running in an **isolated** manner from one another (in its own *virtual space*, unaware of the presence of other processes), the OS **Kernel** can switch execution between programs -- giving the users an *illusion* as if these processes are running **simultaneously** with just a single CPU.
 The procedure that allows for this to happen seamlessly is called **rapid context switching.**

+{: .highlight}
-* Context switching allows for **timesharing** among several processes, that is to share the CPU amongst multiple process executions.
+Context switching allows for **timesharing** among several processes, that is to share the CPU amongst multiple process executions.

 The OS Kernel simply loads the appropriate context number and pagetable pointer when switching among processes.
 This way, the CPU can have access to instructions or data required to execute each process and switch executions between processes.